department-of-veterans-affairs/health-apis-kong/README.md

 1. Clone `health-apis-data-query-deployment` to this repo's parent directory, `../health-apis-data-query-deployment`
 2. Create ./secrets.conf using variables defined for kong in the deployment unit.
-   These values should *not* be encrypted
+   These values should *not* be encrypted.
+See example below.
-   See `../health-apis-data-query-deployment/lab.conf` as an example.
 3. Run `./run-local.sh`

 Notes:
 - The Kong container application will be built using a `local` tag